14rsliu/AnoGAN_Acoustic-Leak-Detection/README.md

-# Audio Anomaly Detection via AnoGAN
+# Acoustic Leak Detection in Water Distribution Networks

 A complete end-to-end pipeline for detecting anomalies—such as leaks or mechanical failures—in audio signals from **water distribution networks**.
 This project utilizes Short-Time Fourier Transform (STFT) for preprocessing and a Deep Convolutional GAN (DCGAN) architecture to learn the "normal" state of acoustic environments, identifying deviations through latent space optimization (Inverse Mapping).